Breaking Down the Facts on Grains

 Refined grains are often enriched with vitamins to put back in what was taken out during processing.
 However, fiber is one nutrient that is not put back in during enrichment.
 Therefore, you will miss out on the health benefits of fiber if you eat mostly refined grains.

-When the fiber is lost from your grains, then it will have an impact on your blood glucose levels.
+When the fiber is lost from your grains, it can have an impact on your blood glucose levels.
 When you eat more simple carbohydrates like refined grains, your blood glucose levels will not stay as steady as they do with more whole grains.
 In turn, you will feel hungry again not long after eating.
 This can have an impact on weight management over the long term.

 Are whole grains good for you?